MessaoudiLab/Microbiome/16S/Readme.md

 QIIME2 has very good documentation and almost all questions can be answered here.
 [QIIME2](https://qiime2.org/)

 #### **The scripts I have added here are to run QIIME2 analysis in the UCR cluster slurm framework.**
-This allow the user to run th
+This allow the user to run scripts in the background without having to wait for resources.

 ## *Step1: Importing Data*
 To run this batch script you will need to create a directory with all of you sequence files in a fastq.gz.